Sky News accuses the Tories of restricting election coverage access

 But Mrs May’s advisers are blocking interviews by senior ministers to Sky News so instead he gave an interview to the BBC."

-No 10 hit out at the channel on the day the snap election was called after Mr Boulton speculated the reason for the announcement may have been about the Prime Minister's health.
+No 10 hit out at the veteran broadcaster on the day the snap election was called after Mr Boulton speculated the reason for the announcement may have been about the Prime Minister's health.

 He then received a text, which he read out live on air, from Theresa May’s joint chief of staff Fiona Hill.